abrookins/django-prefect-example/README.md

 In the project's root directory, run the following  `pip install` command to install the Django application in editable mode:

 pip install -e .
 This installs the two Django "apps" in the project, `myapi` and `workflows`, into your Python environment.
 It also installs the project's dependencies.

 Next, **set up Django**.
 This example assumes you are familiar with the setup that Django requires, like running initial migrations and creating a superuser.

 **NOTE**: You will need at least one user in your database for this example to work!

 ## Run Prefect and Django

 For this example, you should have a Prefect API server running.

 NOTE: This example project includes a management command, `prefectcli`, that runs any Prefect CLI command.
 For consistency, this README will use the `prefectcli` wrapper for all Prefect commands.

 Run the server like this:

 ./manage.py prefectcli orion start
 In yet another terminal, start the Django API:

 ./manage.py runserver
 OK!
 Don't try to use the API yet.
 Before we do that, we're going to create a Deployment for the example flow.

 ## Create a Deployment

-This example includes an example Deployment YAML file in `workflows/test_flow-deployment.yaml`, but this is just so you can see a working file. **You will need to build your own Deployment YAML for this example.**
+This example includes an example Deployment YAML file in `workflows/example-deployment.yaml`, but this is just so you can see a working file. **You will need to build your own Deployment YAML for this example.**

-You can build a Deployment YAML by running the following command from the root of the project:
+You should build your own Deployment YAML by running the following command from the root of the project:

-    ./manage.py prefectcli deployment build workflows/test_flow.py:test_flow --name test-flow

-The output should be a YAML file.
-You can check it out if you want, but you can also just apply it -- this sets up your new Deployment in the Prefect
+./manage.py prefectcli deployment build workflows/test_flow.py:test_flow --name test-flow The output will be a YAML file.
+You can check it out if you want, but you can also just _apply_ it -- this sets up your new Deployment in the Prefect
 API:

 ./manage.py prefectcli deployment apply test_flow-deployment.yaml
 NOTE: Remember to apply **your** YAML file -- the YAML file that you just built with the `build` command, not the example YAML file.

 ## Start the Prefect Agent